-- These included being truant from school, failing to complete classroom assignments and homework, and rapid changes in mood.
+- During the month of September, Harley exhibited several behaviours at school which caused concern for staff. - These included being truant from school, failing to complete classroom assignments and homework, and rapid changes in mood.
 The most significant area of concern is the increase in the number and frequency of anxiety attacks Harley has had since school began earlier this month.
 Harley describes he has racing thoughts during his anxiety attacks.
-His teachers have observed that during his anxiety attacks, he talks excessively and that it is very difficult to follow his conversation because he moves so rapidly between topics he appears incoherent. - He becomes so agitated that he cries in front of his classmates and then physically lashes out at them when they comment about his show of emotion.
-These aspects of his behaviour are of most concern because of the impact they have on his peer interactions and ability to participate in class work.
+His teachers have observed that during his anxiety attacks, he talks excessively and that it is very difficult to follow his conversation.
+He moves very rapidly between topics and appears incoherent. - He becomes so agitated that he cries in front of his classmates and then physically lashes out at them when they comment about his show of emotion.
+These aspects of his behaviour are of concern due to the impact they have on his peer interactions and ability to participate in class work.